Shvetashvatara Upanishad: Chronology

+in the last few centuries BCE, showing non-Vedic influences.

-Flood as well as Gorski state that the Svetasvatara Upanishad was probably composed in the 5th to 4th century BCE.
+Flood as well as Gorski state that the Svetasvatara Upanishad was probably composed in the 5th to 4th century BCE, contemporary with the Buddha.
 Paul Muller-Ortega dates the text between 6th to 5th century BCE.
+Phillips chronologically lists Shvetashvatara Upanishad after Mandukya Upanishad, but before and about the time the Maitri Upanishad, the first Buddhist Pali and Jaina canonical texts were composed.